kashi326/POS/README.md

 # POS

-POS is a react based offline app that can be used on personal either in browser or as an software by using [React-electron-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate)
+POS is a react based offline app that can be used on personal computer either in browser or as an software by using [React-electron-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate)

 # New Features!